 Clinical studies involving our product candidates may reveal that those candidates are ineffective, inferior to existing approved medicines, unacceptably toxic, or that they have other unacceptable side effects.
 In addition, the results of preclinical studies do not necessarily predict clinical success, and larger and later-stage clinical studies may not produce the same results as earlier-stage clinical studies.
+For example, despite promising early stage studies, we recently announced that two late stage clinical programs failed to meet their primary endpoints.

 Frequently, product candidates that have shown promising results in early preclinical or clinical studies have subsequently suffered significant setbacks or failed in later non-clinical or clinical studies.
 In some instances, there can be significant variability in safety and/or efficacy results between different trials of the same product candidate due to numerous factors, including changes in trial protocols, differences in size and type of the patient populations, varying levels of adherence to the dosing regimen and other trial protocols and the rate of dropout among clinical trial participants.
 Clinical and non-clinical studies of product candidates often reveal that it is not possible or practical to continue development efforts for these product candidates.
 In addition, the design of a clinical trial can determine whether its results will support regulatory approval and flaws in the design of a clinical trial may not become apparent until the clinical trial is well underway or completed.
-If our clinical studies for our current product candidates, such as the clinical studies for our JAK inhibitor programs or ampreloxetine in patients with nOH, are substantially delayed or suggest that any of our product candidates may not be efficacious or well tolerated, we could choose to cease development of these product candidates.
-In addition, our product candidates may have undesirable side effects or other unexpected characteristics that could cause us or regulatory approval by regulatory approval by regulatory authorities.
+As our clinical studies for one of our current product candidates suggested that our product candidate was not efficacious in the indications we were investigating, we choose to cease development of this product candidates may have undesirable side effects or other unexpected characteristics that could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restricted label or the delay or denial of regulatory approval by regulatory authorities.